 People living with Alzheimer’s disease or other types of dementia are prone to increased anxiety, confusion, and agitation in the late afternoon and early evening hours.
-Our team members have been specially trained in the progression of dementia as well as how to create a calm and comfortable environment to reduce those feelings of anxiety before they begin.
+Our team members work to create a calm and comfortable environment to reduce those feelings of anxiety before they begin.

 Crafting a Calming Environment